-All meetings are advertised in local newspapers and a yearly schedule of meetings is posted on the district's website, the public library, the municipal building, the post office, and the central office.
-Minutes of Board of Education meetings are available in the Board Office and on the district's website.
+All meetings are advertised in local newspapers and a yearly schedule of meetings is posted on the district's website, the public library, the municipal building, the post office and the central office.
+Minutes of Board of Education meetings are available in the Board Office and on the district's web site.

 The school election is scheduled for November.
 Voters choose members of the Board of Education at that time.
+The amount of money that must be raised through local taxation to support the proposed school budget for the coming year may be presented to voters for approval.

 Anyone registered to vote in general elections may vote in school elections.
-Absentee ballots for school elections may be obtained by visiting or writing to the County Clerk's Office in Hackensack not less than seven days before the election, stating your home address, and the address to which the ballot should be sent.
+Absentee ballots for school elections may be obtained by visiting or writing to the County Clerk's Office in Hackensack not less than seven days before the election, stating your home address, the address to which the ballot should be sent and the reason you will not be able to vote at the polls.